rebelsky/csc207c/_eboards/eboard26-1.md

     * We plan to have more faculty next year, so we hope that (a) we won't have the problem again and (b) those who need two courses next year will be able to get two courses.
+* Lots of TPS today to prepare you for lab

 ### Upcoming work